CMLPlatform/ramascene/docs/source/index.rst

 5. Frontend_.
 Frontend description.
 6. Deployment_.
 Details for deploying the application.
 7. Python_ initialise_ scripts_.
 Independent scripts used for constructing files used by the application.
 8. Testing_.
-Unittests and integration tests
+Unittests and integration tests.
 9. Performance_.
-Performance of the application and load test results
+Performance of the application and load test results.
 10. Modules_.
 Technical details.